Esri/i3s-spec/README.md

 ## Open Specification

-I3S is an open specification for the purpose of encouraging community adoption, encouraging feedback, and for ensuring that adopting organizations would have flexibility in access to 3D data.
-The specification is licensed under the Creative Commons Attribution-NoDerivs 3.0 Unported License.
+For the purpose of encouraging community adoption and feedback, I3S is an open specification.
+By being an open specification, we further hope to ensure that adopting organizations have flexibility in accessing and visualizing their 3D data.
+The specification is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International Public License.
 Implementers can use the specification in services, clients or processing tools without restrictions.
 Consult the [License](### License for Indexed 3D Scene Format and REST Endpoint Specification) section below for more information.

 ## Where can I use...?